Become a Pianist at Home: A Route to Learn Now

 • Firm Support and Adjustable Chair: Correct posture prevents injuries.

-3. Creating an Optimal Environment
+3. Creation of an Optimal Environment

-• Focused lighting on the scores.
+• Lighting focused on scores.

 • Soft surfaces (carpet) to dampen sound.